Andrew Fahie

-Andrew Alturo Fahie (/fɔɪ/, born 7 August 1970) is a British Virgin Islands politician who served as Premier of the British Virgin Islands from 2019 to 2022.
+Andrew Alturo Fahie (/fɔɪ/, born 7 August 1970) is a British Virgin Islands politician who served as Premier of the British Virgin Islands (BVI) from 2019 to 2022.
 He was also the chairman of the Virgin Islands Party in the British Virgin Islands from 2016 to 2022.
 He was convicted of a range of charges relating to conspiracy to import cocaine into the United States in 2024.

 Fahie was the elected House of Assembly member for the First District from 1999 to 2022.
 He was appointed chairman of the Virgin Islands Party on 30 November 2016 after winning a leadership contest with incumbent leader, Julian Fraser.
 On 6 February 2017 he was officially appointed Leader of the Opposition.
 On 25 February 2019 Fahie led his party to victory in the 2019 British Virgin Islands general election, and was sworn in as Premier the following day.

 On 28 April 2022, Fahie was arrested in the United States on charges related to drug trafficking and money laundering.
 Shortly afterwards, on 5 May 2022, he was removed as Premier by a near-unanimous vote in the House of Assembly.
 He remained as the First District Representative until November 2022.
 He was convicted of all charges on 8 February 2024.

 He is often referred to by his nickname, the Brown Bomber.

 Early life and education

 Andrew Fahie was born in 1970 to Ernest Alturo Fahie and Iris Dorene Romney.
+His father was a shopkeeper.

 After graduating from the BVI High School in 1986, Fahie attended the University of the Virgin Islands in St. Thomas, U.S. Virgin Islands, and then earned a BSc in Education from Florida A&M University, graduating in 1991.

-After that he initially taught as a Maths teacher at Elmore Stoutt High School.
+He initially taught as a Maths teacher at Elmore Stoutt High School.

 Fahie is married to Sheila Fahie (née Herbert-Forbes).
 Together they have had three children, one of whom died in infancy.

 Political career

-Fahie was first elected as the 1st District representative in 1999 at the age of 28, and he has held that seat continuously since then.
+Fahie was first elected as the 1st District representative in 1999 at the age of 28, and he held the seat continuously since then.
 He has previously served as Minister for Education and Culture from 2007 to 2011, and as Minister for Health, Education and Welfare from 2000 to 2003.
-Since 1999 he has dominated the voting in his 1st District - his smallest margin of victory has been 27.6% of the vote (2015).
+Since 1999 he has dominated the voting in his 1st District – his smallest margin of victory has been 27.6% of the vote (2015).